babicb/babicb.github.io/teaching.md

 At INSEAD, I teach Management Decision Making (MBA), Bayesian Statistics (PhD), and [Quantitative Methods (MBA)](https://borisbabic.com/teaching/inseadqm/home/).

-Here is a lecture I like comparing frequentist to Bayesian approaches to inference using the case of the mystery coin: [Bayes Lecture](teaching/teaching_pres_new.pdf).
+Here is an introductory lecture I like comparing frequentist to Bayesian approaches to inference: [Bayes Lecture](teaching/teaching_pres_new.pdf).

 At Caltech, I designed and taught a course entitled [Statistics, Ethics & Law](teaching/sel102_syllabus.pdf).
 I also taught classes in foundations of probability and philosophy of science.